Once a Jolly Swagman

-Once a Jolly Swagman is a 1949 British film starring Dirk Bogarde, Bonar Colleano, Bill Owen, Thora Hird and Sid James.
+Once a Jolly Swagman (U.S. title: Maniacs on Wheels) is a 1949 British film starring Dirk Bogarde, Bonar Colleano, Bill Owen, Thora Hird and Sid James.
+It was written by William Rose and Jack Lee, based on the 1944 novel of the same title by Montagu Slater.

 It is centred on the sport of motorcycle speedway racing, which was at its peak of popularity at the time.
-It was released in the U.S. as Maniacs on Wheels.

-The film is based on the 1946 novel by Montagu Slater.

 The title of the film refers to the first line of the Australian song "Waltzing Matilda".

+Plot

+Factory worker Bill Fox quits his job to become a speedway rider, helped by his colleagues Tommy Possey and Lag Gibbon.
+Fox's family and his girlfriend Pat, Gibbons' sister, disapprove of the danger and what they see as speedway's false glamour.
+Before long Fox becomes the top rider for his team.
+When Pat and Fox marry, she pleads with him to retire, having seen her brother injured, and when he refuses, she leaves him.
+But Fox decides that his love for Pat is stronger than his love of riding, and retires.